 Tolt Hill in Tolt MacDonald Park by Ames Lake via Carnation / 托爾特山丘

 Tolt Hill in Tolt MacDonald Park sits near Ames Lake at the heart of Carnation, Washington.
 The park and campground span both sides of Snoqualmie River.
-Meanwhile, 27 miles of bike paths strew the plateau over 70 trails.
+Meanwhile, 70 trails totaling 27 miles strew the plateau.

 Sunrise from Tolt Hill East Peak